lukavr05/final-year-project/documents/main.typ

 #linebreak()
 *Weeks 9-11* (_November 10#super[th] - November 21#super[st]_)
 #line(length: 100%, stroke: 0.5pt)
-- Locate open source datasets that can be used in training (such as from the Google Code Jam#super[@caliskan2015anonymizing])
+- Locate open source datasets that can be used in training (such as from the Google Code Jam @caliskan2015anonymizing)
 - Begin producing prototype machine learning algorithms, built to specifically analyse the features extracted by my completed extraction tool
 - Assess results of preliminary machine learning experiments, in order to refine the algorithm
 - Document key insights to include in my interim report and gauge what additional work needs to be done